Financial Assistance Programs

 SNVC raises funds through fundraisers and private donations that go into the “FIXX FUND.”
 This fund was created to assist clients on governmental financial assistance that live outside of Moore County.
 In order to qualify for the FIXX Fund, you must be on financial assistance, such as WIC, Food Stamps, Section 8 housing, or Medicaid, provide proof of the assistance and be approved prior to your appointment.
 The costs of surgery are greatly reduced under this program and details of the price you qualify for will be sent with your application approval.

-For either the FIXX or SNAP programs, if you are on a qualifying financial assistance you can fill out the application online, submit proof of assistance (Medicaid card, EBT card, WIC voucher) and pay the deposit by clicking the link below.
+For the FIXX programs, if you are on a qualifying financial assistance you can fill out the application online, submit proof of assistance (Medicaid card, EBT card, WIC voucher) and pay the deposit by clicking the link below.
 You will need to submit a separate application for each pet.
 This is the fastest option and will allow us to schedule you for the first available appointment!
 If you are not able to pay the deposit online, fill out the application below and we will be in touch to get the deposit paid and schedule your appointment.
 Please note this will delay scheduling.

 Moore County Citizens’ Pet Responsibility Committee (PRC)